 There are 150 Psalms in scripture, but Psalms of Lament (expressions of despair, mourning, sorrow) are more common than any other type of Psalm.
 People hurt.
 People have always hurt.
 People will continue to hurt.
 And people need somewhere to turn when they hurt.
 Even the biggest faith skeptics have been known to pray in despairing or life-threatening situations.
 But depression doesn’t care whether you’re Christian.
 Mental illness doesn’t discriminate.
 It can incapacitate even the strongest person.
 And it can trick even the smartest person.

-Thankfully, God is more powerful than any struggle.
+That being said, I truly believe God is more powerful than any struggle.
 He cares about our pain and wants to heal us.
 I won’t get into the theology of why bad things happen to good people, or why Jesus doesn’t just swoop in and *poof* away our troubles.
 That’s a discussion for another article.
 But if you’re hurting, just cry out, “Father, help me!”
 Seriously, humor me and try it sometime.
 On days when you’re on the edge of more than you can handle, cry out.
 When you can’t seem to leave your bed, cry out.
 When you’re tattered and tired, cry out.
 Even when you feel so drained you’ve got nothing left to say, cry out…you might not have the strength to utter any sound at all, but He hears your silent cries, too.

 If you’re ever feeling hopeless and need someone to talk to, please, PLEASE call the Suicide Prevention Lifeline at 1-800-273-8255 or text 741741.